COVID-19 pandemic in Oceania: Australia

 On 25 January 2020, the first case of a SARS-CoV-2 infection was reported, that of a Chinese citizen who arrived from Guangzhou on 19 January.
 The patient received treatment in Melbourne.
 On the same day, three other patients tested positive in Sydney after returning from Wuhan.

 On 1 March 2020, a 78-year-old man from Western Australia, who had been a passenger on the cruise ship Diamond Princess, became the first person to die from coronavirus in Australia.
 He died in a hospital in Perth.

 Australian borders were closed to all non-residents from 20 March 2020; all returning travellers are required to undergo two weeks' quarantine in hotels.
 From March onwards, many states and territories also closed their internal borders, with similar quarantine requirements for exempt travellers.
-A breach of quarantine in Melbourne hotels led to the state of Victoria experiencing a second wave and returning to strict lockdown measures from July through to October 2020.
+A breach of quarantine in hotels across Victoria led to the state experiencing a second wave and returning to strict lockdown measures from July through to October 2020, successfully waning the spread of the virus.